Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Until 2014, the only option for women affected by AUFI was adoption or surrogate motherhood.
 Now, some women may benefit from a uterus transplant to treat AUFI.
 Approximately 80 uterus transplants have been performed worldwide, with more than 50 occurring within the past three years.

-Through the Texas Children’s Hospital Uterus Transplant Research Program, our investigators are studying uterus transplantation as a treatment option for women with AUFI to help them achieve healthy pregnancies.
+Through the Texas Children’s Hospital and Baylor College of Medicine Uterus Transplant Research Program, our investigators are studying uterus transplantation as a treatment option for women with AUFI to help them achieve healthy pregnancies.
 Our goal is to offer our patients innovative, groundbreaking care consistent with the breadth of our expertise.

 Texas Children’s leads the fields of transplant surgery, reproductive endocrinology and infertility, and high-risk pregnancy through innovation, multidisciplinary collaboration and excellence in patient care, education and research.